thepirat000/Audit.NET/src/Audit.WebApi/README.md

 ### NOTE
-When **IncludeRequestBody** is set to true (or when using **IncludeRequestBodyFor**/**ExcludeRequestBodyFor**), you must enable rewind on the request body stream, otherwise the controller won't be able to read the request body since by default, it's a forwand-only stream that can be read only once.
+When **IncludeRequestBody** is set to true (or when using **IncludeRequestBodyFor**/**ExcludeRequestBodyFor**), you must enable rewind on the request body stream, otherwise, the controller won't be able to read the request body since by default, it's a forward-only stream that can be read only once.
 You can enable rewind on your startup logic with the following code:

 ```c#
 public void Configure(IApplicationBuilder app, IHostingEnvironment env)